Greece has always been on your bucket list.

-We will provide recommendations for flight arrival times into Chania Airport (kindly note that flights are not included in this package price).
-Transfer to villa accommodation and settle in, leisure time by the villa pool or nearby local beach followed by group introductions, itinerary review and group dinner plus your first cooking demonstration of traditional appetizer dishes by the group leaders.
+We will provide recommendations for flight arrival times at Chania Airport (kindly note that flights are not included in this package price).
+Transfer to villa accommodation and settle in.
+There will be some leisure time by the villa pool followed by a group dinner plus your first cooking demonstration of a traditional appetizer dish.

 Day 2: Sea, Mountain Hike & Eco-Village Experience

-Ease into your first day with a visit to the island of Elafonissi followed by a short hike along a spectacular mountain gorge.
-We'll have a group lunch at an eco-village, some additional time to relax and finish our day with a special meal in the fishing village of Kolymbari.
+Ease into your first day with a visit to Falassarna beach followed by a group lunch and some additional time to relax before finishing our day with a cooking class.

 Day 3: Culinary Traditions

-Get to know the Cretan people a bit by understanding their connection to the land and food.
-A wild herb and beekeeping tour, honey tasting, visiting the oldest olive tree of Crete and of course, enjoying our first formal cooking class are just a few of the activities planned.
+Get to know the Cretan people by understanding their connection to the land and food.
+A wild herb and beekeeping tour, honey tasting, visiting the oldest olive tree of Crete and of course, another cooking demonstration before dinner.

-Day 5: Free Day (Options include a Private Sailing Tour, Private Cultural Tour of Knossos Palace & a Culinary Tour of Rethymnon Old City) - Additional Costs Apply
+Day 4: Free Day (Options include Sailing & Fishing Tour, Archaeology & Hiking Tour) - Additional Costs Apply

-We'll learn more about sustainable farming in Crete by cooking local traditional Cretan dishes, making cheese and baking bread.
+We'll learn more about sustainable farming in Crete by cooking local, traditional Cretan dishes including the making of cheese and bread.
 Then, we'll enjoy the fruits of our labor under a shady pergola that overlooks the farm.

-After a morning visit to Falassarna beach, we'll go to a traditional pastry shop for tastings, demonstrations, and a hands-on pastry-making class.
+After a free morning and early lunch, we'll go to a traditional pastry shop for tastings, demonstrations, and a hands-on pastry-making class.
 Then, we'll have a market and city tour of Chania followed by some leisure shopping time.
-This will be followed by our farewell dinner at the old port, complete with live music.
+This will be followed by a group dinner at the old port, complete with live music.

 Parting is such sweet sorrow, but there will still be some time in the morning to swim before your flight.
-Check-out time is 11:00 am but we can store your luggage longer if needed.
-The last airport transfer will leave at 5:30 pm (17:30).
+Check-out time is 11:00 am.

 * The itinerary is subject to change depending on weather factors and local circumstances.
 Please read conditions below.